buildkite/terraform-provider-buildkite/docs/data-sources/signed_pipeline_steps.md

 description: |-
   Use this data source to sign pipeline steps with a JWKS key.
 You will need to have the corresponding verification key present on the agents that run this the steps in this pipeline.
-You can use then use these steps in a buildkite_pipeline resource.
+You can then use these steps in a buildkite_pipeline resource.
   See RFC 7517 https://datatracker.ietf.org/doc/html/rfc7517 for more information about the JWKS format.
   See the Buildkite documentation https://buildkite.com/docs/agent/v3/signed_pipelines